ComposioHQ/composio/README.md

 Composio is the best toolset to integrate AI Agents to best Agentic Tools and use them to accomplish tasks.

 <img alt="Illustration" src="./docs/imgs/banner.png" style="border-radius: 5px"/>

+## 🔥 Key Features

+- **100+ Tools**: Support for a range of different categories

+  - **Softwares**: Do anything on GitHub, Notion, Linear, Gmail, Slack, Hubspot, Salesforce, & 90 more.
+  - **OS**: Click anywhere, Type anything, Copy to Clipboard, & more.
+  - **Browser**: Smart Search, Take a screenshot, MultiOn, Download, Upload, & more.
+  - **Search**: Google Search, Perplexity Search, Tavily, Exa & more.
+  - **SWE**: Ngrok, Database, Redis, Vercel, Git, etc.
+  - **RAG**: Agentic RAG for any type of data on the fly!

+- **Frameworks**: Use tools with agent frameworks like **OpenAI, Claude, LlamaIndex, Langchain, CrewAI, Autogen, Gemini, Julep, Lyzr**, and more in a single line of code.
+- **Managed Authorisation**: Supports six different auth protocols. _Access Token, Refresh token, OAuth, API Keys, JWT, and more_ abstracted out so you can focus on the building agents.
+- **Accuracy**: Get _upto 40% better agentic accuracy_ in your tool calls due to better tool designs.
+- **Embeddable**: Whitelabel in the backend of your applications managing Auth & Integrations for all your users & agents and maintain a consistent experience.
+- **Pluggable**: Designed to be extended with additional Tools, Frameworks and Authorisation Protocols very easily.

 ## 🚀 Getting Started